 Have a Windows application you need to use once in a while?
 No problem.
 Every new Mac lets you install and run Windows at native speeds, using a built-in utility called Boot Camp.

 Setup is simple and safe for your Mac files.
 After you’ve completed the installation, you can boot up your Mac using either OS X or Windows.
+(That’s why it’s called Boot Camp.)
 Or if you want to run Windows and Mac applications at the same time — without rebooting — you can install Windows using VMware or Parallels software.*

 The Finder not only lets you browse files on your Mac, it also makes it easy to find files on other computers — both Mac and PC — on your home network.
 Computers that allow file sharing automatically show up in the Shared section of the Finder sidebar, allowing you to browse files and folders you have permission to view.